sfilip/firpm/README.md

 ## Installation instructions

 This code has been tested on recent Mac OS X (>= 10.14) and Linux installations.
-In order to compile and use it, a recent C++ compiler with C++11 support is necessary (recent g++ and clang compilers have been shown to work).
+In order to compile and use it, a recent C++ compiler with C++14 and OpenMP support is necessary (recent g++ and clang compilers have been shown to work).
 An active internet connection and some external utilities and libraries must also be installed and available on your system search paths:
-* CMake version 3.12 or newer
+* CMake version 3.16 or newer
 * Eigen version 3.3 or newer
 * (optional) GMP version 6.0 or newer for multiple precision support
 * (optional) MPFR version 4.0 or newer for multiple precision support
+* (optional) [mpreal](https://github.com/advanpix/mpreal) wrapper for MPFR
 * (optional) doxygen to generate the accompanying code documentation
 * Google gtest framework for generating the test executables will be downloaded during CMake configuration